paucablop/chemotools.docs/docs/source/api/index.rst

     :toctree: generated
     :recursive:
     :caption: Top-level package
+    :hidden:

     chemotools

 .. note:: The pages under ``generated/`` are auto-created at build time; you normally
             should not add them to version control.